Learning Outcomes

 This article has covered the following key knowledge points:

-- The actus reus of s.20: unlawful wounding (break in both skin layers) or inflicting GBH (really serious harm).
+- The actus reus of s.20: unlawful wounding (break in both layers of the skin) or inflicting GBH ("really serious harm").

-- The mens rea of s.20: intention or subjective recklessness as to some harm (not necessarily serious harm).
+- The mens rea of s.20: intention or subjective recklessness as to causing some (not necessarily serious) harm.

-- "Maliciously" means intention or recklessness as to some harm, not serious harm.
+- For s.20, "maliciously" means intention or recklessness as to some harm, not serious harm.

 - s.20 is a basic intent offence; voluntary intoxication is not a defence.